Elis (city): Development of the city

-Soon after the Greco-Persian Wars the exclusive privileges of the aristocratic families in Elis were abolished, and a democratic government established.
-Along with this revolution a great change took place in the city of Elis.
-The city appears to have been originally confined to the acropolis; but the inhabitants of many separate townships, eight according to Strabo, now removed to the capital, and built round the acropolis a new city, which they left undefended by walls, relying upon the sanctity of their country.
+Soon after the Greco-Persian Wars from 449 BC the exclusive privileges of the aristocratic families in Elis were abolished and a democratic government established.
+Along with this revolution a great change took place in Elis: the inhabitants of many separate townships, eight according to Strabo, moved to the capital and extended the city around the acropolis but left it undefended by walls, relying upon the sanctity of their country.
 At the same time the Eleians were divided into a certain number of local tribes; or if the latter existed before, they now acquired for the first time political rights.
-The Hellanodicae, or presidents of the Ancient Olympic Games, who had formerly been taken from the aristocratic families, were now appointed, by lot, one from each of the local tribes; and the fluctuating number of the Hellanodicae shows the increase and decrease from time to time of the Eleian territory.
+The Hellanodicae, or presidents of the Ancient Olympic Games, who had formerly been taken from the aristocratic families, were now appointed by lot, one from each of the local tribes; and the fluctuating number of the Hellanodicae shows the increase and decrease from time to time of the Eleian territory.
 It is probable that each of the three districts into which Elis was divided, Hollow Elis, Pisatis, and Triphylia, contained four tribes.
+This is in accordance with the fourfold ancient division of Hollow Elis, and with the "twice four" townships in the Pisatis.

+In the Peloponnesian Wars Elis first joined the Spartans but later went to the Athenian side.

-This is in accordance with the fourfold ancient division of Hollow Elis, and with the twice four townships in the Pisatis.
-Pausanias in his account of the number of the Hellanodicae says that there were 12 Hellanodicae in 103rd Olympiad, which was immediately after the Battle of Leuctra, when the Eleians recovered for a short time their ancient dominions, but that being shortly afterwards deprived of Triphylia by the Arcadians, the number of their tribes was reduced to eight.
+Pausanias in his account of the number of the Hellanodicae says that there were 12 Hellanodicae in the 103rd Olympiad, immediately after the Battle of Leuctra in 371 BC, when the Eleians recovered their ancient dominions for a short time, but being shortly afterwards deprived of Triphylia by the Arcadians, the number of their tribes was reduced to eight.

-When Pausanias visited Elis, it was one of the most populous and splendid cities of Greece.
-By the mid-19th century, however, nothing of it remained except some masses of tile and mortar, several wrought blocks of stone and fragments of sculpture, and a square building about 20 feet on the outside, which within is in the form of an octagon with niches.
-With such scanty remains it would be impossible to attempt any reconstruction of the city, and to assign to particular sites the buildings mentioned by Pausanias.
+The role and development of the city continued into Hellenistic times (end of 4th-2nd c BC) when the theatre was built.
+Roman Imperial times (1st-4th c AD) saw the reconstruction of many public and private buildings.
+The cessation of the Games in 393 AD led Elis to decline.
+During the Early Christian period (5th-6th c AD) the act of converting an ancient portico into a basilica contributed to prolong life in the city until the final abandonment of the area at the end of the 6th c AD.